latest nhpb_banner 1__compressed2

 Help with Medical Bills

 • REACH, or Relief for Energy Assistance through Community Help, is offered between Pacific Gas and Electric and the Stanislaus County Salvation Army.
-This particular program can pay a maximum of $300 if someone is faced with a shut off.
-Ten percent of the funds can be used to pay utility vendors such as Modesto Irrigation District, however ninety per cent of funding must be used for paying PG&E bills.
+This particular program can provide funds if someone is faced with a shut off.

-Get help in applying for Social Security disability.
+• Salvation Army case workers at the center will also direct people to benefit programs, if needed, such as Social Security disability.
 Social services staff and case managers assist individuals who need help completing medical forms, filling in applications, exploring government aid and writing letters.
-This is a free service offered by the Salvation Army, though it is often challenging in being approved by the Social Security Administration.
-Find other resources that show how to apply for disability filings.
+This is a service offered by the Salvation Army as well as local partners, though it is often challenging in being approved by the Social Security Administration.
+As there process of how to apply for disability filings is long and arduous.

-Gifts, toys, and holiday assistance is provided to hundreds of children and low income families.
-Toys are offered to kids between the ages of newborn to 12, and the program relies on the generosity of Stanislaus County community.
+Seasonal assistance is another area where Modesto can be a strong resource, but it is time-sensitive.
+The Modesto Red Shield highlights the Angel Tree program for holiday gifts for children and each \family also receives a food box.
+Based on availability, free Christmas toys are offered to kids between the ages of newborn to 12, and the program relies on the generosity of Stanislaus County community.

 Free school supplies are available from the Stanislaus County Salvation Army.
 They collect surplus items from the public, and pass out clothes, uniforms, shoes, backpacks, used laptops and other items. the goal is to ensure kids from kindergarten to high school age have the back to school supplies they need.